0tunahanberrin/NovaWealth/Readme.md

-> **NovaWealth** is a next-generation mobile banking platform that integrates fragmented financial service domains (Payments, Crypto, Lending, Investment) into a single seamless ecosystem.
+> **NovaWealth** is a next-generation mobile banking platform that integrates fragmented financial service domains (Payments, Crypto) into a single seamless ecosystem.
 This project was built as a personal application of the tools and principles gained from the **University of Michigan - Fintech Innovations Specialization**.

 ---